Plant Kingdom | Classification, Characteristics, Life cycle, Example,

 Characteristics of the plant kingdom –

 1. They are multicellular and eukaryotic.
-There are some exceptions in these, that is, there is also a single cell.
+There are some exceptions in these; there is also a single cell.

 2. Their growth is uncertain.